 Air ambulance responds after woman suffers fall

-A woman was taken to hospital following a serious fall.
+A woman in her 70s was taken to hospital following a serious fall.

-The East of England Ambulance Service (EEAST), firefighters from Lowestoft South fire station and the rapid response vehicle from the East Anglian Air Ambulance (EAAA) were called out at about 2.25pm on Sunday, November 3 after the woman in her 70s had suffered a fall in Oulton Broad, Lowestoft.
+The East of England Ambulance Service (EEAST) and the East Anglian Air Ambulance (EAAA) were called out at 3.21pm on Tuesday, February 9 after the woman had fallen near Lowestoft.

-"The critical care team then accompanied the patient to James Paget University Hospital in Gorleston, by road ambulance, for further treatment."
+"The patient was then transported to the James Paget University Hospital in Gorleston, by the EEAST land ambulance team, for further treatment."